 Because most of them are already there browsing for updates from friends or groups in their news feeds, the quick link over to Marketplace is a convenient destination for Facebook users to discover, buy and sell items.

-People can find what they’re looking for by filtering their results by location, category and price.
+People discover items they want quickly by filtering their results by location, category and price.

 Marketplace items selected by Facebook’s algorithms appear in the sidebars of a user’s News feed, alerting them when an item of a type they’ve shown interest in before is posted for sale.